 Phalaenoptilus nuttallii nuttallii

-Arrival is in early May, although there are earlier dates of two recorded in Dundy Co 8 Apr 2017, 12 Apr 2011 Lincoln Co, 12 Apr (year not given) in the Keith Co area (Brown and Brown 2001), and 18 Apr Keith Co (Johnsgard 1990).
+Arrival is in early May, although there are earlier dates of one photographed at Imperial, Chase Co 7 Apr 2020, two recorded in Dundy Co 8 Apr 2017, 12 Apr 2011 Lincoln Co, 12 Apr (year not given) in the Keith Co area (Brown and Brown 2001), and 18 Apr Keith Co (Johnsgard 1990).

 The presence of this species in the western Loup drainage in summer, especially Thomas Co, suggests migrants should occur virtually throughout the west and central, although reports are few for this nocturnal species.
-The only records from the east are two specimens, HMM 26993 collected at Bladen, Webster Co 26 Apr 1951 and a male collected 2 May 1901 at Kearney, Buffalo Co (Swenk, Notes Before 1925); one was calling at Spring Creek Prairie, Lancaster Co, 21 May 2007.
+The only records from the east are two specimens, HMM 26993 collected at Bladen, Webster Co 26 Apr 1951 and a male collected 2 May 1901 at Kearney, Buffalo Co (Swenk, Notes Before 1925), one calling at Spring Creek Prairie, Lancaster Co, 21 May 2007, and one flushed and well-described during planting in Dodge Co 7 May 2021 (Don Paseka, pers. comm.).

 Summer: Nebraska is at the eastern edge of the species’ breeding range, where it occupies areas of pines or brushy woodlands associated with rocky terrain.
 Such habitat occurs primarily in the northern Panhandle (Rosche 1982), but extends eastward along the Niobrara River Valley (Brogie and Mossman 1983; Mossman and Brogie 1983), the North Platte River Valley (Johnsgard 1990; Rosche 1994), and occurs in the Loess Canyons of Lincoln Co (Thomas J. Walker, pers. comm.), and, in the southwest, scarps above Frenchman Creek in Chase, Hayes, and Hitchcock Cos.
 Fire may preclude poorwills from using ponderosa pine habitat; none have been present through Jun 2016 after an extensive 2012 fire in the Niobrara Valley Preserve (Clem Klaphake, personal communication).